 3. Family responsibilities

-While short-term stress can motivate a person to perform better or even inspire a healthy “fight or flight” response in dangerous situations, chronic stress over extended periods of time is harmful both mentally and physically.
+While short-term stress can motivate a person to perform better or even inspire a healthy “fight or flight” response in dangerous situations, chronic stress over extended periods is mentally and physically harmful.

 Everyone responds to stress differently.
 For example, some soldiers return from combat with the ability to cope with any residual trauma.
 Others, however, find they continue to experience the trauma, creating a consistent state of duress that can lead to post-traumatic stress disorder.